-This is the Blackout haunted house - a horror attraction that's one of the scariest haunted houses in the world, and more of an endurance test than a haunted hay ride.
-If you've ever wondered what it would be like to be kidnapped, or how long it would take for you to lose your mind while sitting alone in the dark with a bag over your head, then Blackout is just the thing for you.
+This is the Blackout haunted house - a horror attraction that's one of the scariest haunted houses in the world, and more of an endurance test than a haunted hayride.
+If you've ever wondered what it would be like to be taken against your will, or how long it would take for you to lose your mind while sitting alone in the dark with a bag over your head, then Blackout is just the thing for you.

 You Have To Sign A Waiver To Participate

-By Blackout's 2016 Sundance launch, the torture methods included had mutated into participants being waterboarded by having actors pouring plastic bottles of water down their throats until they choked.
+By Blackout's 2016 Sundance launch, the methods had mutated into actors pouring water down the participants' throats until they choked.

-So, what does "simulated sexual assault" really mean?
-There's no way to know without going through Blackout yourself; however, according to commenters on Blackout's Yelp page it's incredibly similar to an actual sexual assault.
-Nancy T. from Los Angeles says, "A lot of the actors and actresses were naked, FOR NO REASON.
+So, what does this "simulation" really mean?
+There's no way to know without going through Blackout yourself; however, according to commenters on Blackout's Yelp page, it's incredibly similar to the real thing.
+Nancy T. from Los Angeles writes: "A lot of the actors and actresses were naked, FOR NO REASON.
 One man even pushed me to the floor and put his d*ck in my face because I wouldn't put my hand in a toilet full of vomit and poop."

 The existential implications of this portion of the Blackout experience are vast.
-Is "simulated sexual assault" anything more than actual sexual assault with a liability waiver attached to it?
-Are actors who are comfortable with committing "simulated sexual assault" anything more than would-be criminals protected by the anonymity of their profession and the disclaimer that welcomes you to the experience?
+Is this simulation anything more than actual assault with a liability waiver attached to it?
+Are actors who are comfortable with committing this anything more than would-be offenders protected by the anonymity of their profession and the disclaimer that welcomes you to the experience?
 The most frightening part of this aspect of the performance is that the audience has to allow it to happen.